lauriecai/seedling-mobile-app/README.md

 # Seedling

 ## Summary
-Seedling is a simple journaling app to track your plant progress.
-Write about growth patterns and track important milestones, keep track of plant care requirements from sunlight preferences to soil types, and manage your garden tasks through categorized to-do lists.
+Seedling is a simple journaling app for gardeners to document their plant progress with a timeline of notes, photos, and significant milestones.

 ## About the developer
 Seedling was created by [Laurie Cai](https://www.linkedin.com/in/lauriecai), a product designer based in California.

-## Technologies
+## Tech Stack
 * SwiftUI
 * CoreData
 * MVVM architecture
+* Firebase

 ## Features
 <img src="images/ui/01-plant-list.png" width="60%">